ucsb-cs156-w22/jpa03-tai-jui/docs/SETUP-FULL.md

 - Click on "Google" and fill in the "Client ID" and "Client Secret" from the values of `google.clientId` and `google.clientSecret` that you put into your  `temp-credentials.txt` file in the previous step.
 - Make sure to scroll down and click "Save Changes" at the bottom of the dialog to save your changes.

-When you have completed this step, you may return to the main instructions in the [../README.md](../README.md) to continue.

 ![auth0 connections social](./images/auth0-connections-social.png)

 ## Step 7: Setting up Custom Claims in Auth0